Rhubarb Ricotta Tart

 - Preheat oven 160C

-- Cut the rhubarb and wash
+- Cut the rhubarb and wash10 stalks Rhubarb

 - Add to a baking tin